Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

-The $2$-forms $DA$ and $dA$ are the discrete versions of curvature that codify the contextual behaviour.
-With them we can write to a simply connected surface $S$
+By the coboundary operator we can define the $2$-forms $DA$ and $dA$, respectively the non-Abelian and Abelian cases, as the discrete versions of curvature that codify the contextual behaviour on the frame bundle.
+With a curvature we can write from a boundary $\partial S$

-where the second equality follows from $\bra{\partial S}\ket{\triangle}$ depends only the base of the bundle.
-From theorem \ref{Holonomy}, contextuality in a simply connected space only appears if the discrete contextual curvature are non-trivial.
-But again, it doesn't imply contextuality.
+where the second equality follows from $\bra{\triangle}\ket{\partial S}=0$ once it depends only the base of the bundle, and $S$ is the connected surface defined by immersion the base in a Euclidean space.
+From Theorem \ref{Holonomy}, noncontextuality implies the discrete contextual curvature is trivial.
+But again, the reciprocal doesn't hold.

-An analogous of the Aharonov–Bohm effect \cite{PhysRev.115.485} appears here as the fact that curvature only capt the holonomy in simply-connected regions, which is characterized by the subgroup $Hol^{0}_{x}\left(\mathbb{T}\right)$ of contractile loops.
-The effect appears in regions with holes, where the curvature is not defined, but the contextuality behavior happens.

-The examples presented in this paper, with exception of the barycentric triangle, have a non-trivial topology.
-But we can immerse them in a more complex scenario, as the cases studied in Ref. \cite{Abramsky_2017}.
-As a closed surface, all the loops have an interior, and they are the bounder of a simply-connected surface, and the homology group being non-trivial is equivalent to a non-trivial curvature.
+What we are doing here is to translate, even unfaithfully, the $1$-contextuality of a measure bundle into a topological property of a frame bundle, its holonomy, here embodied by its curvature.
+It is interesting to see the rule of curvature as the “generator of contextuality” in such representation.
+One could thus thing the measure bundle as a kind of “generalization” of the usual frame bundle by allowing not just orthogonal transformations but any stochastic transformations.
+The study of possible "contextuality generators" and their relationship with the bundle's topology will be the focus of future work.